Contract clause

 - Geographic and Waiver Exceptions

-- The clause is not required if work and recruitment are outside the U.S. and territories, or if a full waiver is granted.
+- The clause is not required if work and recruitment are outside the U.S. and its territories, or if a full waiver is granted by the OFCCP Director or agency head.

 - Partial Waiver Handling